michael-rubel/laravel-stripe-integration/docs/usage.md

 | Don't copy & paste the code below.
 It's only an example flow
 | definition.
 You should change the code based on your needs.
 |
-| If you wonder what is the `CallProxy`, it is used for method binding,
+| If you wonder what is the `CallProxy`, it is a method binding mechanism,
-| i.e. you can use this for method mocking through the Service Container.
+| i.e. you can use this to mock methods through the Service Container.
 | https://github.com/michael-rubel/laravel-enhanced-container#method-binding
 */